cranmer/fast-asimov-utils/README.md

    * `ExpectedSignificance(50,100,7)`
    * returns 3.72 sigma

+## Details

 The derivations of these formulae are based on a statistical model:

 	Pois(n | s+b ) * Pois(m | tau * b)

+The first term is the standard "number counting" signal region.
+The second term is a idealized auxiliary measurement used to constrain the background resulting in some characteristic relative uncertainty.
 The tau quantity is calculated from `tau=bExp/deltaB/deltaB`.
 See [arXiv:physics/0702156](http://arxiv.org/abs/physics/0702156)
 for motivation of this model.